ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 #### Attack

-If an attacker can crack/brute-force the HMAC secret ( and he can do it easily offline, with enough computational power ) then he would be able to generate a valid signature for any arbitrary token, compromising the entire mechanism allowing to forge anything you like in the token .
+If an attacker can crack/brute-force the HMAC secret ( and he can do it easily offline, with enough computational power ) then he would be able to generate a valid signature for any arbitrary token, compromising the entire mechanism allowing to forge anything you like in the token.

 to name a few:
 - [https://hashcat.net/hashcat/](https://hashcat.net/hashcat/)